Comparison

 BrainyFlow's Philosophy Recap

-Before diving into comparisons, let's reiterate BrainyFlow's core tenets:
+Before diving into deeper comparisons, let's reiterate BrainyFlow's core tenets:

-Minimalist Core: A tiny codebase (~200 lines in Python) providing essential abstractions (
+Minimalist Core: A tiny codebase (~300 lines) providing essential abstractions (

 Node